zicofish/lhe25519/README.md

 `./lhe`

 NOTE: You need to first generate the lookup table for the above tests to run successfully.
 Please check `test.cpp` for details.

+## Disclaimer
+There is no guarantee that this code is bug-free or has production-level security.
+Use it at your own risk.

+## Contact
+zhicong303 AT gmail.com